Workers' council

-In Socialist Theory and Movements
+In socialist theory

+Background

+Karl Marx in The Civil War in France described the Paris Commune as a system with indirect elections, where district assemblies elected delegates to a higher assembly and could recall them at any time.

 Anarchism

-Anarchists advocate for a stateless society based on horizontal social organisation through voluntary federations of communes, with workers' councils and voluntary associations acting as the basic units of such societies.
+Some anarchist ideologies advocate for a stateless society based on horizontal social organisation through voluntary federations of communes, with workers' councils and voluntary associations acting as the basic units of such societies.
 Early conceptions of this theory have come from the writings of French anarchist philosopher Pierre-Joseph Proudhon.
 His theory of mutualism envisioned a society organised through workers' councils, cooperatives, and other types of workers' associations.

-At the First International, followers of Proudhon and the collectivists led by Mikhail Bakunin have endorsed the use of workers' councils both as a means for organising class struggle and for forming the structural basis of a future anarchist society.
-Writing for the French anarchist journal The New Times, Russian theorist Peter Kropotkin has praised the workers of Russia for using this form of organisation during the Revolution of 1905.
+At the First International, followers of Proudhon and the collectivists led by Mikhail Bakunin endorsed the use of workers' councils both as a means for organising class struggle and for forming the structural basis of a future anarchist society.
+Writing for the French anarchist journal The New Times, Russian theorist Peter Kropotkin praised the workers of Russia for using this form of organisation during the Revolution of 1905.

 Modern anarchists, such as proponents of participatory economics, advocate for the use of workers' councils as a means for participatory urban planning as well as decentralised planning of the economy.

-Council Communism

-Council Communism advocates for a system of workers councils (council democracy) to coordinate class struggle.
-Karl Marx described in The Civil War in France the Paris Commune as a system with indirect elections, where district assemblies select at any time recall-able delegates to a higher assembly.
-Council communists, such as the Dutch-German current of left communists, believe that their nature means that workers' councils do away with bureaucratic form of the state and instead give power directly to workers.
-Council communists view this organization of a revolutionary government as an anti-authoritarian approach to the dictatorship of the proletariat.

-The council communists in the Communist Workers' Party of Germany advocated organizing "on the basis of places of work, not trades, and to establish a National Federation of Works Committees."
-The Central Workers Council of Greater Budapest occupied this role in the Hungarian Revolution of 1956, between late October and early January 1957, where it grew out of local factory committees.

-Luxemburgism

-Rosa Luxemburg was a vocal proponent of radical socialist democracy, and advocated for the revolution to be led by workers' and soldiers' councils.
-She was also openly critical of the actions of the Bolsheviks in the Russian Revolution, arguing that their approach was anti-democratic and totalitarian.